 config/server.properties) the broker servers.

-Since we would like to showcase the distributed nature of kafka, let’s start up 3 brokers, as shown in the previous diagram.
+Since we want to demonstrate the distributed nature of kafka, let’s start up 3 brokers, as shown in the previous diagram.

 If you open the

-config/server.properties file, you will see a whole bunch of configuration options (you can ignore most of them for now).
+config/server.properties file, you will see several configuration options (you can ignore most of them for now).

 However, there are three properties that have to be unique for each broker instance: